ReCoded-Org/curriculum-backend-readings/module3-crud-and-data-models/r3.2-models-and-controllers-in-mongoose/README.md

-## Models and controllers in mongoose
+## Models and Controllers in Mongoose

 Mongoose is one of the fundamental tools for manipulating data for a Node.js and MongoDB backend.